 In the later stages of my mentorship, George pushed me outward to take advantage of more and more development opportunities, such as professional education, online U.S. Federal Emergency Management Agency classes, conferences with the state’s Department of Criminal Justice Services, and many other training classes and seminars, including the 2011 ASIS International Seminar and Exhibits in Orlando, Florida.

-The ASIS seminar was an eye-opening experience that allowed a relatively new security manager like myself to explore the full depth of the profession.
+The ASIS seminar (now GSX) was an eye-opening experience that allowed a relatively new security manager like myself to explore the full depth of the profession.
 In one week, I discovered that as much as I thought I had learned in my three years working with George, I had barely scratched the surface.